Occupational Therapy, Oncology and Pilates

 Naomi Aaronson MA OTR/L CHT was drawn to cancer care early in her career.
 She was then drawn to Pilates as a treatment modality after personally experiencing the benefits of it.
 Below is her story along with resources for OT practitioners who are interested in this practice area.

-Interview with Naomi Aaronson
+Interview with Naomi Aaronson about OT and cancer care

 Can you briefly describe your professional journey leading up to your involvement with OT and oncology?